Ostrynska/wallet-landing-page/README.md

 # Wallet – SaaS Landing Page

-This is a responsive landing page for the Wallet service, built using **pure HTML and CSS**.
+Mobile-first adaptive landing page for the Wallet service, using **HTML and CSS**.

 ## 📸 Preview